The Feminist Guide to the Sinfonietta

 After the concert in Bergen 2021:

-Video from the performance with Arctic Philharmonic’s Sinfonietta and Tim Weiss
+Arctic Philharmonic’s Sinfonietta and Tim Weiss, 2019

 Related blog posts